eziriz/dotnet-reactor-install-action/README.md

 ## Action 1: 'Install .NET Reactor'

 This action downloads and installs .NET Reactor based on the operating system of the GitHub Actions runner.
-If no specific version is specified, the latest version will be installed.
 If a license is not specified, .NET Reactor runs in demo mode.

 ### Inputs

-- `version`: (Optional) Specify the exact version of .NET Reactor to install, including major, minor, build, and revision numbers (e.g., 6.9.8.0).
-If unspecified, the latest version will be used.
+- `version`: (Optional) Specify the exact version of .NET Reactor to install, including major, minor, build, and revision numbers (e.g., 7.5.0.0).
 - `license`: (Optional) Provide the .NET Reactor license as either a file path or a base64-encoded string.
 Without a license, .NET Reactor will run in demo mode.

 ### Example Usage